Cruise acquires driverless vehicle startup Voyage to tackle dense urban environments

 Cameron, former VP of product and engineering at online education giant Udacity, founded Voyage in 2017 alongside MacCallister Higgins, an ex-Udacity senior software engineer.
 The San Francisco, California-based startup targets communities that may have a greater and more imminent need for a network of self-driving cars, particularly retirement villages.

-Voyage’s vehicles are adapted Chrysler Pacifica Hybrid minivans that pair sensors and systems from third-party players with the company’s own AI technology.
-With a team of 60 employees, the company shipped three generations of robotaxis — the G1, G2, and G3 — and signed partnerships with leading companies like FCA, First Transit, Enterprise, and Intact Insurance.
-Voyage counts among its customers a number of retirement communities, including The Villages in San Jose and The Villages in Florida.
+Voyage’s vehicles are adapted Chrysler Pacifica Hybrid minivans that feature sensors and systems from third-party players and the company’s own AI technology.
+With a team of 60 employees, Voyage shipped three generations of robo-taxis — the G1, G2, and G3 — and signed partnerships with leading companies like FCA, First Transit, Enterprise, and Intact Insurance.
+Voyage counts a number of retirement communities among its customers, including The Villages in San Jose and The Villages in Florida.

+1/ I’m pleased to welcome @OliverCameron & @Voyage to the @Cruise team!
+Voyage is a nimble and highly capable company that shares our mission to make transportation safer & more accessible, and we're thrilled that they're joining us. pic.twitter.com/YhpJEpExSa

-The pandemic and its effects, including testing delays, have resulted in consolidation, tabled or canceled launches, and shakeups across the autonomous transportation industry.
+The effects of the pandemic, including testing delays, have resulted in consolidation, tabled or canceled launches, and shakeups across the autonomous transportation industry.
 Ford pushed the unveiling of its self-driving service from 2021 to 2022; Waymo CEO John Krafcik told the New York Times the pandemic delayed work by at least two months; and Amazon acquired driverless car startup Zoox for $1.3 billion.
 According to Boston Consulting Group managing director Brian Collie, broad commercialization of AVs won’t happen before 2025 or 2026 — at least three years later than originally anticipated.

 According to Gartner analyst Mike Ramsey, consolidation in the self-driving market is inevitable and necessary.
 “There still are dozens of players trying to tackle this market from both a technology and an operations standpoint,” he told VentureBeat via email.
 “Every smaller company gets to a point where they have to decide whether they are able to scale up and invest the resources to grow, change their model altogether to push into a different part of the market, or look to merge with another company.”